 It got hot, I hauled it into the house, then I went on a little trip.
 It just hung out in the kitchen for a couple of weeks waiting for me to get back around to it.
 I cut a 1x scrap, including two little triangles off of the end to use as brackets.
 Using Gorilla Wood glue and my AirStrike, I secured it in place.
 I already like it a lot better!

-Here it is hanging on the wall.
+Here is the chalkboard memo board hanging on the wall.
 I love the way the purple looks against the off white wall.

 Isn’t it sweet?